Our Story

 Founder, Global Play Lab

-Rachel Parker brings 25 years of experience in international development and education research, combining deep knowledge of global education systems with a strong understanding of classroom realities.
-She has partnered with multilateral, bilateral and non-profit organisations— including UNICEF, UNESCO, ADB, the World Bank, DFAT and the LEGO Foundation — across more than 15 countries.
+Rachel Parker brings 25 years’ experience in education research and international development and a deep understanding of education systems and classroom realities.
+She has worked in more than 15 countries in partnership with multilateral, bilateral and non-profit organisations, including UNICEF, UNESCO, ADB, the World Bank, DFAT and the LEGO Foundation.

 Before founding Global Play Lab, Rachel was a Senior Research Fellow and Project Director at ACER, leading an agenda on playful and transformative learning.
-Her leadership includes LEGO Foundation’s 4-year Learning Through Play at School Ukraine Study and UNICEF’s award-nominated ECE Kindergarten to Grade 4 Longitudinal Study.
+She led LEGO Foundation’s groundbreaking 4-year study, Learning Through Play at School Ukraine, UNESCO-APCEIU’s 3-year project Monitoring Global Citizenship Education in the Asia Pacific Region, and UNICEF’s award-nominated ECE Kindergarten to Grade 4 Longitudinal Study.

 -